jsmallcombe/jRootAnalysisTools/README.md

 The primary tools are:
 -jEnv : A graphical session manager
 -UltraFitEnv: A graphical fitting environment to for TH1 histograms.
 A help file is included in the tool.
--jgating_tool: A graphical slicer and background subtraction tool for TH2 and TH3 histograms.
+-jGatingToolSelector: A graphical slicer and background subtraction tool for TH2, TH3 and THn histograms.

 Various histogram formatting and automated fitting macros are also included and may be documented later.